kkamara/crm/README.md

 ## Setup

 Our [Makefile](https://github.com/kkamara/laravel-crm/blob/master/Makefile) is based at the root of project directory and provides us with a number of useful commands.

-What you want to do is go to the root directory where you've stored this project and run the following command:
+What you want to do is go to the root directory where you've stored this project and run the following commands:
 ```
+cp .env.example .env # make our environment variables accessible to the app, feel free to edit if you know what you are doing
 make dev
 ```